 Jerk nodded.
 We walked on.

 “Hope he doesn’t cry,” Dave said.
-“Your dad would’ve… I mean; if you ever even started to…” As we reached the sand, the sun way too close to the horizon, Dave ran next to me, looked closely at my face.
+“Your dad would’ve… I mean; if you ever even started to… to tear up; he’d of…” As we reached the sand, the sun way too close to the horizon, Dave ran next to me, looked closely at my face.

 I wasn’t crying, quite, but I was not thrilled.
 I wasn’t sorry.
 I’m pretty sure I smiled, maybe even laughed.
 “Devil Dogs!”
 I ran for the water, didn’t look back at the bluff until I was knee-deep.
 The sun bounced back at me off windows, car windows, house windows.
 Silhouettes.
 Maybe one of them was Ginny, I thought.
 Maybe I was wrong.